Work Method Foundry Field Notes About Edge Brief

 If we go on to an engagement, that $500 comes straight off the price — you’ve lost nothing.
 If we don’t, you keep a board-ready document that’s worth more than $500 on its own.

 It’s priced this way on purpose.
-Free gets you a sales call and my divided attention.
-A real price gets you my full attention and a real deliverable — and it makes sure we both treat the conversation like the decision it is.
-The fee isn’t the business.
-The clarity is the point.
+A real price gets you my full attention and a real deliverable, and it makes sure we both treat the conversation like the decision it is.

 Fit

-Built for some people, and honestly not for others.
+Built for some people, and not for others.

 For you if